of Aid Stations

 Additional prizes will be awarded to 1st, 2nd and 3rd place Male and Female as well as winners of each Vet Category: MV40, MV50, MV60, MV70.
 FV40, FV50, FV60, FV70.

 The start/ finish location also acts as the aid station at the start/ end of each loop.
 Runners will make 4 visits there before finishing at the end of their 5th loop.
 The Hale Lane Aid Station falls at mile 5.5 of each lap and will therefore also be visited 5 times.
 A full list of the distances at which the aid stations fall and the respective cut off times, can be found here.
 Both aid stations will carry as a minimum: Tailwind, water, coke, chocolate, sweets, sandwiches, nuts, lots of fruit, Gu gels, wraps, sandwiches and other sweet and savory snacks.
-Hot drinks will also be available from lap 2 onwards at both aid stations.
+Hot drinks will also be available throughout the race at both aid stations.

-The course will be marked with reflective red, white and silver tape, Centurion marker arrows and Orange Chalk Ground Paint.
+The course will be marked with our recycled Tyvek pink ribbons and pink Centurion marker arrows.
 There are a handful of road crossings/ to negotiate.
 These will NOT all be marshalled.

 No crew are permitted at any point on the route.